clhenrick/clhenrick.io/content/blog/2024-08-01-color-manipulation-with-oklch/index.md

   Two color swatches, blue and magenta, defined using the OKLCH color space with a shared chroma value of 0.25 and lightness value of 0.5.
 The two colors appear to be uniform in terms of their lightness and color richness.
 {% endset %}

-{{ colorSwatchFigure([{ fill: "oklch(0.5 0.25 250)", textFill: "#fff" }, { fill: "oklch(0.5 0.25 300)", textFill: "#fff" }], caption) }}
+{{ colorSwatchFigure([{ fill: "oklch(0.5 0.3 270)", textFill: "#fff" }, { fill: "oklch(0.5 0.3 328)", textFill: "#fff" }], caption) }}

 The lightness of the two colors doesn't look quite the same in HSL, magenta is clearly brighter than blue with the same lightness value of 50%.
 However, when we define the same two colors using the LCH color space we get colors that do have the same perceptual amount of lightness.

-You may have noticed that the second swatch in each example don't appear to be the same hue.
-Hues don't directly map evenly between HSL and LCH, so a hue of 300 degrees in HSL will produce a vivid magenta while in LCH 300 is a little more on the red side.
+You may have noticed that the hue values in the LCH swatches were adjusted slightly.
+Hues don't map evenly between HSL and LCH, so a hue of 300 degrees in HSL will produce a vivid magenta while in LCH 300 is a little more on the violet side.

 - **Minor detail**: The use of the CSS `oklch()` function instead of the regular `lch()` function means that we are using an updated version of the LCH color model that contains some corrections to the original (TODO: add link to post explaining this?).
 In CSS Color Modules 4 (TODO: link) we can use either `oklch` or `lch`, but it seems more reasonable to prefer `oklch` for most use cases in order to benefit from the improved upon implementation.